-For this designated area there is 1 water sample available from 2004 and 1 biota samples available from 2008.
-The shellfish mandatory and guideline values outlined in Table 1 were not breached in either of the available samples.
+For this designated area there are 10 water samples available from between 2004 and 2008 and 6 biota samples available from between 2005 and 2008.
+The shellfish mandatory and guideline values outlined in Table 1 were not breached in any of the available samples.

-Faecal coliform biota results were also available from the MI from November 2008, February 2009, May 2009 and August 2009.
-Though the shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in one of the samples (August 2009), this shellfish area is in compliance overall.
+For this designated area there are 11 faecal coliform biota results available from between January 2004 and August 2009.
+The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in only one sample (August 2005, August 2009).
+Therefore, this shellfish area is compliant overall with the faecal coliform guideline value.